EPPSA Graduate Energy Poverty Fellows

 - Travel funds in 2 of 4 years to participate in EPPSA research in Southern Africa (airfare, per diem, visa fees, incidental expenses)

 - Access to competitive conference travel fund

 - Office space with the cohort of GEPFs at the Carolina Population Center

 Application Process for Prospective Students

 Interested students must first apply for admission to a PhD program in one of the participating departments: Anthropology, Environment and Ecology, Geography, Public Policy, or Sociology.
 Admission to one of those departments is a requirement for participation in the GEPF.
 Prospective students should signal an interest in the EPPSA in the application materials submitted to the Graduate School and the home department.
-In addition, students should also provide a 2-page Statement of Interest specifically addressing their research interest in energy poverty in developing countries to Ryan McCord , EPPSA Project Assistant by 15 January.
-Submit your letter as a single PDF with the file name “SURNAME_GEPF_2018”.
+In addition, students should also provide a 2-page Statement of Interest specifically addressing their research interest in energy poverty in developing countries to Ryan McCord , EPPSA Project Manager by 15 January.
+Submit your letter as a single PDF with the file name “SURNAME_GEPF_2019”.